TomaraPetty/Employee-Directory/README.md

 ## Usage
 *Instructions and examples for use:*
-* This project was built with Create React App.
+* Clone this repo and open in the code editor of choice.
-* In the project directory, you can run: `npm start` to start the app on your local host.
+* Run: `npm install` to install required applications.

 <img src="public/images/FMEL.gif">